HashSlayer/Crypto-Conductors-Guide/README.md

 ## 3. Getting Deeper; Capture the Flags 🏁

 After gaining a basic understanding of Solidity programming, it's time to start understanding all the ways smart contracts are built, and broken.
-Congratsulations on making it this far.
+Congratsus on making it this far!

 In this part we will complete Capture The Flag challenges.
 Make sure to view our Wallet-Set-Up channel to set a meta-mask wallet up.
 Many of the games are interactive;

- I recommend completeing them in the following order.

 1 Ethernaut:
 https://ethernaut.openzeppelin.com/